-This article does not aim to discourage the use of dating apps, but simply acknowledge that dating apps are problematic; as suggested it can increase narcissistic behavior and make our judgment of physical appearance key in the search for a partner.
+This article does not aim to discourage the use of dating apps, but simply acknowledges that dating apps are problematic; as suggested, they can increase narcissistic behavior and make our judgment of physical appearance key in the search for a partner.

 If you are struggling to find your perfect partner, and the matter discussed in this article affects you, why not consider the services of a professional in the love industry?
 At Maclynn International, we provide our clients with a unique approach, cooperating psychological principles, and assessments with character-driven profiling.
 Our selected matchmaker will become your confidante, a friend, a concierge, a coach, and the person who can make your romantic dreams come true.